 Firm-level Forecasting: It is a major type of demand forecasting.
 Firm-level forecasting means that we need to forecast the demand for a specific firm’s product.
-We can consider the following examples such as Demand for Birla cement, Demand for Raymond clothes, etc.
+We can consider the following examples as Demand for Birla cement, Demand for Raymond clothes, etc.

-Short-term forecasting: It generally covers a short period which depends upon the nature of the industry.
+Short-term Forecasting: It generally covers a short period which depends upon the nature of the industry.
 It is done generally for six months or can be less than one year.
 Short-term forecasting is apt for making tactical decisions.

-Long-term forecasting casting: Long-term forecasts are generally for a longer period.
+Long-term Forecasting: Long-term forecasts are generally for a longer period.
 It can be from two to five years or more.
 It gives data for major strategic decisions of the company.
 We can consider the example of the expansion of plant capacity or on opening a new unit of business, etc.

 Q. Which of the following is incorrect related to Demand Forecasting?

-Predicts future demand for a product or service.
+A. Predicts future demand for a product or service.

-Based on the past demand for the product or service.
+B. Based on the past demand for the product or service.

-It is not based on scientific methods.
+C. It is not based on scientific methods.

-Helps in the managerial decision making.
+D. Helps in managerial decision-making.